yamadapc/reddit_saver/README.md

 what links he wants to store, and downloads them.

 ## TODO
-- Analysis of the links file
+- Analysis of the links file [IN-PROGRESS]
 - Download of links content

 ### Notes